siberoloji/siberoloji.github.io/content/blog/2024-01-17-constants-and-variables-in-kotlin.md

 }</code></pre>
 <!-- /wp:code -->

   These explanations and rules may seem a bit confusing at first.
 Remember that these are necessary for the written code to work correctly and without errors.
-As you practice, you will become more familiar with these rules.</p>
+As you practice, you will become more familiar with these rules.